 Researchers at the University of San Paulo in Brazil and the King’s College in London have studied the effects of CBD on anxiety.
 When given in high concentrations, CBD activates the body’s 5-HT1A (hydroxytryptamine) serotonin receptor.
 The 5-HT1A receptor is activated by the body’s neurotransmitter serotonin which is found in the central and peripheral nervous systems.

 When triggered, such as by CBD, it causes a cascade of chemical messages to fire in the body.
 The instructions help to ease, anxiety, stimulates appetite, promotes sleep, relieves pain perception, eases nausea, and reduces vomiting.
 It may also help with some forms of addiction.
 Further research is needed, but at this point, it is undeniable that CBD has a significant impact on the human body and helps relieve some medical conditions.

 CBDA and CBD Reacting to 5-HT1A

-CBD in its raw form, before being heated, is known as CBDA (Cannabidiolic acid).
-In the form of CBDA, the substance has a powerful affinity for the 5-HT1A receptor and may even prove more potent then CBD for certain things such as an anti-nausea medication.
+CBD, in its raw form, before being heated, is known as CBDA (Cannabidiolic acid).
+In the form of CBDA, the substance has a powerful affinity for the 5-HT1A receptor and may even prove more potent than CBD for certain things such as an anti-nausea medication.
 However, further research is needed to explore the many health benefits of both CBD and CBDA brought on by their relationship with the body’s 5-HT1A.

 CBD helps to mediate pain perception, inflammation, and the body’s temperature by interacting with the various ion channels in the human body.
 The body’s TRPV1 (transient receptor potential cation channel subfamily V.) is also called the vanilloid receptors.